April 21, 2022 Roberto Puzzanghera 0 comments

 Slackware

-users will do as follows (remember to add the start command in your rc.local
+users will do as follows (the install script already installed the init script in your rc.local

 /etc/init.d/solr start sleep 5 /etc/init.d/solr status